Painting-Over-Smoke-Stains

 Does Smoke Damage Require a Mitigation Company?

 Smoke accumulation within a home can persist for several reasons.
-If you utilize a wood-burning fireplace, there could be smoke buildup around your fireplace mantel.
+If you utilize a wood-burning fireplace, smoke buildup could be around your fireplace mantel.

 If you burn candles or smoke in a home for an extensive timeframe, smoke residue will be prominent on the ceilings and settle on walls and trim.
 It’s also important to understand there are different forms of smoke damage.

 Damage from excessive cigarette or cigar smoke, for example, is considered minor compared to a house fire.
-If the damages meet the criteria of being major, natural, or if an insurance company is involved, you should reach out to your local dedicated smoke damage restoration company.
+If the damages meet the criteria of being significant or natural, or if an insurance company is involved, you should contact your local dedicated smoke damage restoration company.

-These situations are considered severe, and we are respectful of the real-world issues associated with the wildfires in the Pacific Northwest and any other areas.
+These situations are considered severe, and we respect the real-world issues associated with the wildfires in the Pacific Northwest, Hawaii, and other areas.
 This article has no intention of addressing significant fires or natural disasters.
-Instead, we handle proper paint preparations containing light to subtle smoke contaminates manageable by professional painters or homeowners if certain basic principles are applied.
+Instead, we handle proper paint preparations containing light to subtle smoke contaminates that are manageable by professional painters or homeowners if certain basic principles are applied.

 Painting Over Cigarette Smoke & Smoke Residue